untwisted/untwisted/BOOK.md

     core.gear.mainloop()
 ~~~

 The line below merely dumps the message that was specified by the user through the socket.
-The 'Stdin'
+The Stdin
-handle monkey patch the method 'dump'.
+handle monkey patch the method dump.

 ~~~python
     con.dump(msg)
 ~~~

-When all the data was sent then 'Stdin' handle spawns the event DUMPED in the Spin instance that it was
+When all the data was sent then Stdin handle spawns the event DUMPED in the Spin instance that it was
 added to.

 ~~~